-Recently on 20Twenty, Neil spent some time discussing whether our thoughts about success may be harming us.
-Our special guest, Dr Omar Djoeandy, has for decades been exploring what success means to people around the world, from the slums of Nairobi Kenya, to the elite world of being a medical doctor.
+Dr Omar Djoeandy joined Neil Johnson on 20Twenty to discuss whether our thoughts about success may be harming us.
+For decades, Omar has been exploring what success means to people around the world, from the slums of Nairobi Kenya, to the elite world of being a medical doctor.

 Omar shares his personal experiences of redefining success in his own life according to Jesus.
 He is Chinese, was born in Indonesia, and has been in Australia since the age of 10.
 He studied medicine at the University of NSW, as well as theology in Kenya, and has worked as a GP in Sydney and as an Associate Pastor at the Nairobi Chapel in Kenya.
 He spends half his time now with an organisation called Serving In Missions as a missions consultant, coach, mentor and speaker.

 Omar believes we are setting ourselves up for disappointment by always craving for more if we get our definition of success wrong.

 ‘When I got into medicine, it was the first time my dad said he was proud of me.
 But the pressure to achieve was so intense.
 There was always another wrung to climb and it was never enough.
 If we define success by our achievements, possessions, appearance, or any other outward symbol, there will always be someone else with more.’